cadeyrn/newtaboverride/README.md

-# New Tab Override (browser.newtab.url replacement for Firefox 41+)
+# New Tab Override (browser.newtab.url replacement)

 ### Description
 With Firefox 41 (and higher), it's no longer possible to customize the page shown in a new tab via changing the